atom-box/bpikl/web/README.md

 ## Schema

-Deploy notes for the database (PostgreSQL).
+Deploy notes for the database (MySQL).
 The app uses three tables:

 ### sessions
 ```